"High-end Dialogue" Du Jun: Industry Evangelist in the Wave of the Encryption Era

-MetaEra Hong Kong Zone is now online, and MetaEra has launched a series of "High-End Dialogue" interviews.
+MetaEra Hong Kong Zone is now live, and MetaEra has launched a series of "High-End Dialogue" interviews.
 We will continue to engage with industry elites and leaders to explore the development and future of Web3 together.
 This issue's interviewee is Du Jun, co-founder of ABCDE.

 Introduction